 The evolution of journalism education in France

-In an era of rapid digital transformation, French institutions blend traditional editorial rigor with modern multimedia techniques to train versatile reporters and analysts.
+In an era of media transformation, French schools blend investigative rigor with cross-media techniques to train highly employable reporters and news analysts.

 Core pillars of contemporary media studies